-The beneficial ownership of our common stock is based on 94,053,288 shares of common stock outstanding as of April 15, 2022.
-Shares of our common stock that may be acquired by an individual or group within 60 days of April 15, 2022, pursuant to the exercise of options or warrants that are currently exercisable or exercisable within 60 days of April 15, 2022, are deemed to be outstanding for the purpose of computing the percentage ownership of the individual or group, but are not deemed to be outstanding for the purpose of computing the percentage ownership of any other person shown in the table.
+The beneficial ownership of our common stock is based on 105,398,944 shares of common stock outstanding as of April 21, 2023.
+Shares of our common stock that may be acquired by an individual or group within 60 days of April 21, 2023, pursuant to the exercise of options or warrants that are currently exercisable or exercisable within 60 days of April 21, 2023, are deemed to be outstanding for the purpose of computing the percentage ownership of the individual or group, but are not deemed to be outstanding for the purpose of computing the percentage ownership of any other person shown in the table.
+Amounts in the table exclude RSUs that are not expected to settle within 60 days of April 21, 2023.